crate/crate/docs/appendices/release-notes/unreleased.rst

 - Improved the evaluation performance of implicit casts by utilize the compile step of the function to determine the return type.

+- Fixed an issue with the handling of quoted identifiers in column names where certain characters break the processing.
+This makes sure any special characters can be used as column name.

 - Added a ``flush_stats`` column to the :ref:`sys.shards <sys-shards>` table.

 - Allowed users to be able to specify different S3 compatible storage endpoints